allenbrubaker/raytracer/README.md

 Ray Tracer
 ============

-**Generated Images from this ray tracer**
+**Generated Images from this Ray Tracer**

 ![ScreenShot](glassballs.png)
 ![House](House/house.gif)

 **Features**

-Features implemented are as follows:
-Ray-tracing with spheres, triangles, box filtering, texture mapping, shadows, reflection, lighting that assumes spherical or triangular shapes, and arbitrary view point.
+Ray tracing with spheres, triangles, box antialiasing filter, texture mapping, shadows, reflection of arbitrary depth, lighting that assumes spherical or triangular shapes, and arbitrary view points.

 Configuration
 -----------------

 **Command Format**

-ambient r g b   - Specifies ambient light of scene pixelsamples n  - n*n is the number of samples to trace thru each pixel. lightsamples n  - n*n is the number of samples to take of each light src. depth n         - n is the recursion depth for specular surfaces.
+ambient r g b   - Specifies ambient light of the scene. pixelsamples n  - n*n is the number of samples to trace through each pixel. lightsamples n  - n*n is the number of samples to take of each light source. depth n         - n is the recursion depth for specular surfaces.

 **Spheres Format**